Alicia-Cunningham/Two-Bit-Full-Adder/docs/info.md

 ## How it works

-This project adds 3 one bit wide vectors together
+This project adds 3 one bit wide vectors together.

 ## How to test